HOME

 Montarcène Mountain Hole

-Location: unknown
+Location: Unknown

+The regiment staff of Hitler’s regiment was located at a Kreidehöhle on the Gebirgsstock at Montarcène.
+Hitler was there too.
 A Kreidehöhle must be a hole in a mountain of pretty soft stone.
 The surroundings of Montarcène and Montbavin are full of this kind of holes inside the small mountains.
 The picture below was taken near Mons en Laonnois, near the Fort de Laniscourt.

-This picture showing an exemple of a small hole in the mountain was not taken in Montarcène, but in the same region, near Mons en Laonnois.
+This picture, showing an exemple of a small hole in the mountain, was not taken in Montarcène, but in the same region, near Mons en Laonnois.

 Fort de Laniscourt